-These regulations impose duties on employers in the healthcare sector to protect employees from injuries caused by medical sharps, implementing Directive 2010/32/EU.
+These Regulations impose duties on employers in the healthcare sector to protect employees from injuries caused by medical sharps.

 This Instrument makes a series of amendments to the Care Quality Commission (Registration) Regulations 2009, and a single amendment to both the Care Quality Commission (Additional Functions) Regulations 2011 and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010.

 These regulations carry forward a number of measures originally set out in the Controlled Drugs (Supervision of Management and Use) Regulations 2006.
 The 2006 regulations were originally introduced as part of the then-Government’s response to the Shipman Inquiry’s Fourth Report in 2004.
 They are revoked by the new regulations.

 This Bill aims to protect workers from violence at work.

 Former care services minister Paul Burstow presented new legislation in the Commons on 16 January 2013 to hold companies criminally accountable for abuse and neglect in care settings.

 From 2012, the Government proposes to provide access to a private pension to all employees aged between 22 and State retirement age, who are earning more than £5000 a year and are not currently enrolled in a workplace pension scheme.

 There have been changes to some National Minimum Wage rates since 1 October 2012